zyzek/2ring/README.md

 machines/ holds descriptions of particular machines.

 # TODO
-* Add capability for machines to spawn other machines.
 * Finish composite-subtract
 * Add scanned symbol wildcard to rule format
+* Allow multiple moves in sequence
+* Clean up existing code and machines
+* Think of what to add next

 # TM Description Format
 Machines are described in text files, conventionally ending in .tm